 Before the phlebectomy begins, you will be asked to change into a gown and lay down on a procedure table.
 In order to ensure complete patient comfort, we offer twilight anesthesia to help with any anxieties.
 Once you are comfortable, an anesthetic will be administered near the problem vein.

-The doctor will then use a specialized needle to make light punctures in the skin and a small hook will be threaded through the holes.
+The doctor will then use a small scalpel to make light punctures in the skin and a small hook will be threaded through the holes.
 The doctor will hook the vein and carefully remove it from the body.
 After the vein has been taken out, bandages will be put in place.
 No stitches are required.

 What Should I Expect After The Procedure?